ccy1991911/Dilution/README.md

 # Dilution

-We will release our code in the end of Augest 2019.
+We will release the source code of Dilution by the start of the 28th USENIX Security Symposium, 2019.

-They will contain:

-1. The code and training data for the DoA and LfP.
+They will contain the code for all components of Dilution including DoA and LfP.

-2. The code for predicting logic flaws for a syndication document.
+We will also release the data for training in our work.

-Expecting our releasing!
+Expecting our release!